 To manually clean heavy spillovers

 Brush off heavy soil with a nylon brush or plastic pad.
 Do not use paper towels, cloths or sponges for the oven walls are porous and particles of these materials will rub off on the walls.
 Rinse the area with clear water only.

 Brittle crusts or stains can be loosened by gently tapping stain with a wooden or plastic utensil.
 Brush away any loose soil that flakes off.
 Varnish type stains usually need to be softened with a small amount of water or damp cloth.
 Remaining soil will gradually reduce with continued oven use at normal baking temperatures.

 Do not use any type of oven cleaner, powdered cleansers, soap, or paste on any continuous cleaning surface.
 Also do not use any abrasive materials, steel wool, sharp instruments or scrapers for they will damage the finish.

-Place piece of heavy-duty aluminum foil or shallow pan, slightly larger than the cooking container, on lower rack to catch spill-overs.
+Place a piece of heavy-duty aluminum foil or shallow pan, slightly larger than the cooking container, on the lower rack to catch spill-overs.